-For a more detailed discussion of the eligibility requirements for the City's retirement plans, see Note 12.B. of APPENDIX B to this Official Statement for detailed information about the actuarial assumptions underlying the contributions.
+For a more detailed discussion of the eligibility requirements for the City's retirement plans, see APPENDIX B, Note 12 for detailed information about the actuarial assumptions underlying the contributions.

-The City's fiscal year 2015-16 through 2017-18 contributions to the pension plans and the funded status of the pension plans are set forth below.
+The City's fiscal year 2018-19 contributions to the pension plans and the funded status of the pension plans are set forth below.